-While Ghost Pepper is usually used for Mexican cuisine cooking in salsas and hot sauces alike, here we used cod as the flavor agent.
+While Ghost Pepper is usually used for Mexican cuisine cooking in salsas and hot sauces alike, here we used cod as the flavoring agent.
 This is because cod is light and has a very soft texture.
 If you compliment this softness with the intense heat of ghost chili pepper, you get a diverse flavor/texture combination.
 Plus, you add the sweetness of the honey and you have yourself the perfectly spiced meal.

 You can also use a different type of fish if you so desire, just keep in mind that cod is great because it has a subtle fishiness that might otherwise be more prominent in other types of fish (such as salmon).